Augustseverinandersen/Assignment3-rnns-for-text-generation/README.md

 ## Contribution
 - This assignment was made in contribution with fellow students from class, and with inspiration from in-class notebooks.
 In-code comments are made by me.
 The code in the *requirement_functions.py* script is made by teacher Ross.
 - The data used in this assignment is *New York Times Comments* from articles published in Jan-May 2017 and Jan-April 2018.
 The data contains all the articles as csv files and the comments as csv files.
 There are over 2 million comments in total for over 9 thousand articles.
-According to the Kaggle author Aashita Kesarwani >"New York Times has a wide audience and plays a prominet role in shaping people's opinion and outlook on current affairs..." .
+According to the Kaggle author Aashita Kesarwani > ""New York Times has a wide audience and plays a prominet role in shaping people's opinion and outlook on current affairs..."" .
 This makes the data interesting to work with, since it is created by a range of different people, about real world matters.
 For more information about the data click [here](https://www.kaggle.com/datasets/aashita/nyt-comments).

 ## Packages
 - String